alibaba/arthas/arthas-tutorials-en/command/cat/cat.md

 `echo "hello, world" > /tmp/a.txt`{{execute T2}}

-Use `cat` to concatenate and print files, which is pretty much alike in linux.
+Use [`cat` command](https://arthas.aliyun.com/en/doc/cat.html) to concatenate and print files, which is pretty much alike in linux.

 `cat /tmp/a.txt`{{execute T2}}